no products in the cart

-khadi handloomindia has been the home of fine textiles for centuries. throughout history this rich and sophisticated culture has exported fine cottons, silks and wools to the world. words such as muslin, cashmere, pashmina and chintz have permanently entered the english language. at planet we have commissioned more and more hand-spun and hand-loomed fabrics over the last few years. known as khadi in india, we are beginning to be a little obsessed. we made quilts and cushions from khadi fabrics and have khadi towels and blankets and even hand loomed carpets.
+india has been the home of fine textiles for centuries. throughout history this rich and sophisticated culture has exported fine cottons, silks and wools to the world. words such as muslin, cashmere, pashmina and chintz have permanently entered the english language. at planet we have commissioned more and more hand-spun and hand-loomed fabrics over the last few years. we are beginning to be a little obsessed. we make quilts and cushions from hand spun and hand woven fabrics and have towels and blankets and even hand loomed carpets.

 this scarf above is hand-spun and hand-woven silk blended with wool. the fibres are yarn dyed with natural pigments to have beautiful subtle variations. being handspun, the fibres vary in thickness and take up the dye differently. the fish, turtle and crab motifs relate to the costal environment in kutch gujurat

 local kutch cotton is a short fibre and hand-spinning and weaving in yarn dyed natural indigo creates a beautiful texture. this classic stripe is quite timeless. mahatma gandhi promoted handloom as a way that indians could claim back their heritage from the british, who were selling indian cotton textiles made cheaply on power looms in europe back to india. as a result there is still more than a million indian handlooms in use daily.